COURSE DESCRIPTION

 Course Components:

-- Weekly reading assignment (primary source materials -- course text sold separately)
+- Weekly reading assignment (primary source materials -- Mr. Salvucci's course text sold separately)

-- Study Guide (hard copy, comes with course, includes discussion questions)
+- Teach to the Text Study Guide (hard copy, comes with course, includes discussion questions)

 Teacher-Student Interaction:

-- Mr. Salvucci will be available to provide limited consulting for the on-site teacher in a co-teaching arrangement.
+- Mr. Salvucci will be available to provide limited consulting for on-site co-teachers who are leading a group of students through the course

 How to Take This Course: